neerajshahin/phoenix/README.md

    - Navigate to **Settings** → **Pages**
    - Under **Source**, select **GitHub Actions**
    - The site will automatically deploy on every push to the `main` branch

+   ⚠️ **Important**: Make sure you select "GitHub Actions" as the source, NOT "Deploy from a branch".
+This tells GitHub to use our custom workflow instead of Jekyll.

 3. **Access Your Site:**
    - Your site will be available at: `https://[username].github.io/[repository-name]/`